seigfredprado/DeepCATS/README.md

 2. Activate the environment and run the stitching script `exec(open("./parasyncstitchicGM_v2.py").read())`.

-3. You will be greated with the following
+3. You will be greeted with the following
 ```
 ------------------------------------------
              Parameter Input